 As NYS regulations require, the VBM routinely tests the drinking water for numerous contaminants.
 These contaminants tested for include: turbidity, lead and copper, inorganic compounds, nitrate, nitrite, total trihalomethanes, synthetic organic compounds, volatile organic compounds, haloacetic acids and radiological.
 The table presented below depicts which compounds were detected in our drinking water.
+The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of our data, though representative, are more than one year old.
 Additionally, NYC conducts an extensive testing program of Catskill Aqueduct water.
 The results of NYC's sampling program are available at www.ci.nyc.ny.us/dep.